openflighthpc/flight-metal-server/README.md

 ```

 ## Known Issues

-Currently the `zone_name` isn't being sanitized before be used in the file paths, this will need to be fixed as it could cause also sorts of issues with the file system

 This command will attempt to gracefully shutdown the server but may fail for the following to reasons:
 1. The unicorn server is not a `daemon` because it wasn't started with `-D`.
 In this case a gracefully shutdown isn't possible and you are on your own.
 Always start the production server with `-D`.